Sixth police officer suspended after Tyre Nichols' death

 Officer Hemphill, who was hired in 2018, was placed on administrative leave the same day that the other five officers were suspended in connection with the incident, the police spokesperson said on Monday.

-Lee Gerald, the police officer's lawyer, said he was the third officer present on scene at the initial stop of Mr Nichols, and that the the first video of the encounter released to the public came from officer Hemphill's body camera.
+Lee Gerald, the police officer's lawyer, said he was the third officer present on scene at the initial stop of Mr Nichols, and that the first video of the encounter released to the public came from officer Hemphill's body camera.

 "As per departmental regulations officer Hemphill activated his bodycam.
 He was never present at the second scene," Mr Gerald said in a statement shared with the BBC.